 This attention to tiny details and word-play further complicates and enriches his stories.
 It truly makes his characters spring off the page and feel completely alive.
 They do this because they deepen the understanding of the character’s innermost thoughts.

 Saunders is awesome at using word-play to enrich meaning and character development

 The most brilliant word-play I’ve seen comes from the title story, “Tenth of December" (read it HERE!) where an old man attempts to run away from his family and die so they won’t have to deal with him in his old age.
 He attempts to prevent his family’s suffering, as he suffered seeing his stepfather’s struggle with getting old.
 On a vocal level, the old man repeatedly messes up his words and has to correct them throughout the story.
 In this particular passage, he messes them up to expose a strong meaning:

 He steps farther to get away from the idea of his stepfather, and so he flees “father and father” (Saunders).
 On my first read, I totally missed this.
+Read it again if you have to.
 It’s so minute, so quick.
 But it’s an essential attention to language that truly and naturally gets to the heart of this character, making the entire story come to life.

 Would the story have functioned without it?
 Sure.
 But this careful attention to how language works makes the story authentic, the character believable, and deepens our understanding of this world.

 Saunders is awesome at writing his own voice on the page